 9 FREE THINGS TO DO WHEN VISITING MASON CITY, IOWA

-Whether you’re here visiting some of Mason City’s fantastic attractions or just visiting family and friends – Here are 9 inside secrets to get the biggest bang for your buck.
+Whether you’re here visiting some of Mason City’s finest attractions or just visiting family and friends – Below are 9 inside secrets to get the biggest bang for your buck.

 Prairie Playground, located at East Park, (East State St.) is the largest outdoor play area in Mason City.
-The wooden maze will be sure to burn off energy, and the shelter houses make a perfect place to eat a snack, lunch or have a picnic.
+The wooden maze will keep children entertained all afternoon long.
+Enjoy the beautiful Cannonball Gardens, gazebo and landscaping of the beautiful East Park – multiple shelter houses available in the park, make the perfect place to have lunch or picnic.

-After burning off some energy and with a full tummy, walk over to the Cannonball 457, east side of Prairie Playground (East Park, East State St), before exiting the park.
+After an afternoon of playing at the park, walk over to the Cannonball 457, east side of Prairie Playground (East Park, East State St), before exiting the park.
 The Cannonball 457 was built in 1912 and is the last remaining Minneapolis & St. Louis Railway steam locomotive.
 The “Cannonball” has been restored to reflect its appearance in the late 1920’s.
-The Cannonball 457 is a fun stop for any age – take pictures and admire this historical site!
-Mason City is also home to Iowa Traction Railroad, the only remaining organization that still uses electric locomotives to haul freight in regular service in the United States.
+The Cannonball 457 is a fun stop for any age – take pictures and admire this historical site.
+Mason City is also home to the Iowa Traction Railroad, the only remaining organization that still uses electric locomotives to haul freight in regular service in the United States.
 Visitors can see an electric freight-hauling locomotive in operation on almost any day while traveling on 19th St. SW / County Rd B 35.

 The Charles H. MacNider Art Museum (303 2nd St. SE) houses a permanent collection of American art, the famous Bil Baird Puppets and an impressive range of ceramics.
 Admission is FREE for a self-guided tour.
 The museum offers changing exhibits, films, studio classes, special events, Imagination Playground and a gift museum shop.